 Classification of Minerals

 These are minerals that contain one or more metals.
-Iron, copper, gold, bauxite, and manganese are examples of minerals that occur as mineral deposits and are great conductors of heat and electricity.
+Iron, copper, gold, bauxite, and manganese are examples of metallic minerals that occur as mineral deposits and are great conductors of heat and electricity.
 They are malleable and ductile, allowing them to be easily hammered into thin sheets or stretched into wires to form new things.

 They are most commonly found in igneous rocks formed as a result of the cooling and solidification of lava or magma.
 Certain metallic minerals can be used as gems in jewellery because they are frequently hard and have a dazzling surface.
-They are also employed in a range of industries for various reasons, such as silicon, which is obtained from quartz, is widely used in the computer industry, and aluminium, which is obtained from bauxite, is used in the automobile and bottling industries.
+They are also employed in a range of industries for various reasons, such as silicon, which is obtained from quartz and is widely used in the computer industry, and aluminium, which is obtained from bauxite, which is used in the automobile and bottling industries.
 It is extremely precious since we receive the metal in its purest form.

 There are two types of metallic minerals:

 Ferrous minerals are those that have magnetic properties because of the presence of iron in the form of hydroxides, carbonates, or sulphides.
 These minerals are essential for a country’s metallurgical sector to thrive.
 Examples include hematite, magnetite, manganese, and other ferrous minerals.
 India exports a large number of ferrous minerals.
 These minerals provide a firm foundation for the expansion of metallurgical businesses.
 These minerals account for almost three-fourths of the total metallic mineral output value.